Knorrke/socialbotnet/Readme.md

 ]
 ```

-- GET request to `/api/pinnwand/:username`: Receive all posts created on the minimalsocialnetwork posted to `:username`s wall
+- GET request to `/api/pinnwand/:username`: Receive all posts created on the minimalsocialnetwork posted to `:username`s wall.
+They can be sorted by `likes` or `time` (default) using the `sortby` handle.
+Also the number of results can be limited by `limit` (default 50)
 **Example output**
 The output is exactly as from `/api/posts/`, but filtered after username of wall.